schneutzi-81/ABVoiceAssistant/README.md

 # Functionality
 - voice only assistant
 - ability to transfer a call to a hardcoded phonenumber (trigger - "i want to speak to a human)
-- detect DTMF (as an example - trigger "please identify me")
+- detect DTMF (as an example - trigger "identification please")
 - basic help
 - basic QnA